spnkrtv/SemrushTestAssignment/README.md

 # How to make and run an app container using Docker

-For a perspective of Nordlys infrastructure migration to Kubernetes present guide gives a short overview of the technology and gives an example of running an application in Docker ecosystem.
+For a perspective of Nordlys infrastructure migration to Kubernetes this guide gives a short overview of the technology and gives an example of running an application in the Docker ecosystem.

 ## What is Docker?

-Docker is a platform for developing, running and organizing applications.
+[Docker](https://www.docker.com/) is a platform for developing, running and organizing applications.
 The core advantage of Docker is reducing time between program development and delivery.
-By using Docker a developer is able to ship, test and delivery code quickly without using external infrastructure.
+By using Docker a developer is able to ship, test and deliver code quickly without using an external infrastructure.

 Docker provides the ability to isolate an application in an environment called a container.
-Container used along with virtual machines which is and abstraction of actual hardware turning one server into many servers.
+A container is used along with virtual machines which are an abstraction of actual hardware turning one server into many servers.
 Each virtual machine provides an operating system and necessary libraries.

 ![docker and vms](https://www.docker.com/sites/default/files/d8/2018-11/docker-containerized-and-vm-transparent-bg.png)

 ## What is Kubernetes?

 Kubernetes is an open-source platform for managing and configuring containers.
-Kubernetes brings a framework to run distributed systems and helps with scaling and failover for an application, provides deployment patterns and so on.
+Kubernetes brings a framework to run distributed systems and helps with scaling and failover for an application, provides deployment patterns etc.

-To start a Kubernetes single-node cluster check the box **Enable Kubernetes** in Settings of Docker.
+To start a Kubernetes single-node cluster, check the box **Enable Kubernetes** in Settings of Docker.

-To learn more about Kubernetes [follow here](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/).
+To learn more about Kubernetes, [follow here](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/).

 ## Step 1.
 Get the Docker